CBN dispatches naira notes to banks – The Sun Nigeria

 From Uche Usim, Abuja

-Relief may have come the way of Nigerians as the Central Bank of Nigeria (CBN) on Friday, confirmed the evacuation of banknotes from its vaults to commercial banks across the country.
+Relief may soon come the way of Nigerians as the Central Bank of Nigeria (CBN) on Friday, confirmed the evacuation of banknotes from its vaults to commercial banks across the country.

 This is a coordinated effort designed to ease the circulation of banknotes of various denominations.
 The CBN has also directed all commercial banks to open for operation on Saturdays and Sundays.